swisscom/PowerGRR/README.md

 **Client certificate authentication using PowerShell Core**

-The client certificate authentication is currently not supported in PowerShell Core 6.0.0-beta.5 release packages on Github (see issue [#8](https://github.com/swisscom/PowerGRR/issues/8)).
+The client certificate authentication using certificate files without the Windows certificate store is currently not supported in PowerShell Core 6.0.0-beta.5 release packages on Github (see issue [#8](https://github.com/swisscom/PowerGRR/issues/8)).
+Only certificate authentication using the Windows certificate store is supported as of PowerShell Core 6.0.0-beta.5.
 _This is a known issue in PowerShell Core and is tracked in the following [issue #4544](https://github.com/PowerShell/PowerShell/issues/4544) and corresponding [PowerShell Core pull request #4546](https://github.com/PowerShell/PowerShell/pull/4546)_.
+In combination with the missing certificate store support on non-Windows platforms, as tracked in [#1865](https://github.com/PowerShell/PowerShell/issues/1865), certificate authentication is not possible on non-Windows platforms.

-Certificate authentication is currently only supported when using a custom PowerShell Core build with the patch mentioned by @markekraus on [#4544](https://github.com/PowerShell/PowerShell/issues/4544).
+Certificate authentication based on certificate files is currently only supported when using a custom PowerShell Core build with the patch mentioned by @markekraus on [#4544](https://github.com/PowerShell/PowerShell/issues/4544).
 See Mark's comments or build commands below regarding the used commands to build PowerShell Core from scratch on your platform (no special environment is needed and reserve a 20min-:coffee:-break).

-The certificate handling was tested on Windows with PowerShell v5 and on Windows and Ubuntu 16.04 with PowerShell Core 6.0.0-beta.5 with the needed code changes.
+The authentication based on certificate files was tested on Windows with PowerShell v5 and on Windows and Ubuntu 16.04 with PowerShell Core 6.0.0-beta.5 with the needed code changes.